Skip to main content

 How Commit Signing Works #

-If you use a repository hosting service like Codeberg, GitHub or an instance of GitLab, you will see that commits are marked as Verified.
-This means that there is proof that the commit actually came from the author.
-These services use various methods to verify the commits.
+If you use a repository hosting service like Codeberg, GitHub or an instance of GitLab, you will see that it can show commits as Verified.
+This means that it has successfully checked the signature on the commit.
+Git can also verify signed commits.

 Installing GPG #